bestwebsoft/updater-wordpress-plugin/readme.txt

 Tags: apdater, auto mode update, manual mode update, latest version, latest wordpress version, recent version, recent plugin versions, recent wordpress version, updatar, updater, updeiter, update plugins automatically, update wordpress automatically, update email notification, update frequency, update manually, update notification, update plugins, update to latest version, update to recent version, update wordpress, update wordpress core, updater plugin, plugin, core, wordpress, update
 Requires at least: 3.0
 Tested up to: 3.9.1
-Stable tag: 1.19
+Stable tag: 1.20
 License: GPLv2 or later

 This plugin allows you to update plugins and WordPress core.

 == Description ==

-This plugin updates WordPress core and the plugins to the recent versions.
-You can also use the auto mode or manual mode for updating and set email notifications.
+This plugin updates your WordPress and the plugins to the recent versions.
+It also has auto or manual mode for updating and set email notifications.
+No more lasting updates of each separate plugins.
+The Updater plugin will do it for you.
-There is also a premium version of the plugin with more useful features available.

 http://www.youtube.com/watch?v=I63426HTJjI